thestennettreport/TheStennettReport.github.io/Consequences/Domestic/christian_nationalism.md

 * **Education:**
     * **Mandating a Christian Nationalist Curriculum:**  The Lincoln Project transcript, based on an analysis of Project 2025 and Agenda 47, suggests that a second Trump administration could mandate a nationwide Christian nationalist curriculum for all schools receiving federal aid.
 This would impose a narrow religious worldview on public education and violate the separation of church and state.
-    * **Promoting Prayer in Schools:**  Project 2025 advocates for policies that would allow or encourage prayer in public schools, blurring the lines between church and state and potentially alienating students from minority faiths.
-(Chapter 11)
+    * **Promoting Prayer in Schools:**  Project 2025 advocates for policies that would allow or encourage prayer in public schools, blurring the lines between church and state and potentially alienating students from minority faiths. <sup>([Chapter 11](../../project_2025/mandate_for_leadership/chapter_11.md))</sup>
-    * **Empowering Religious Schools:**  The project supports expanding school choice, including through vouchers and tax credits, which could divert public funds to private religious schools, potentially leading to discrimination against LGBTQ+ students and teachers and a weakening of public education.
-(Chapter 11)
+    * **Empowering Religious Schools:**  The project supports expanding school choice, including through vouchers and tax credits, which could divert public funds to private religious schools, potentially leading to discrimination against LGBTQ+ students and teachers and a weakening of public education. <sup>([Chapter 11](../../project_2025/mandate_for_leadership/chapter_11.md))</sup>
 * **Faith-Based Initiatives:**  Project 2025 advocates for expanding the role of faith-based organizations in government programs, such as social services and foreign aid.
-This could lead to discrimination against beneficiaries who do not share the religious beliefs of the funded organizations and could undermine the principle of neutrality in government programs.
-(Chapters 9 and 14)
+This could lead to discrimination against beneficiaries who do not share the religious beliefs of the funded organizations and could undermine the principle of neutrality in government programs. <sup>(Chapters [9](../../project_2025/mandate_for_leadership/chapter_.md) and [14](../../project_2025/mandate_for_leadership/chapter_.md))</sup>
 * **Religious Exemptions:**  The project supports broadening religious exemptions to anti-discrimination laws, allowing individuals and businesses to discriminate against LGBTQ+ people and others based on their religious beliefs.
-This could create a system where religious beliefs are used to justify harm and inequality.
-(Chapters 14 and 18)
+This could create a system where religious beliefs are used to justify harm and inequality. <sup>(Chapters [14](../../project_2025/mandate_for_leadership/chapter_.md) and [18](../../project_2025/mandate_for_leadership/chapter_.md))</sup>
 * **Abortion and Contraception:**  Project 2025 and Agenda 47 use religious arguments to justify restricting access to abortion and contraception, imposing a narrow religious view of morality on all Americans.
-This ignores the diversity of religious beliefs on these issues and violates the principle of reproductive freedom.
-(Chapters 14 and 18)
+This ignores the diversity of religious beliefs on these issues and violates the principle of reproductive freedom. <sup>(Chapters [14](../../project_2025/mandate_for_leadership/chapter_.md) and [18](../../project_2025/mandate_for_leadership/chapter_.md))</sup>

 **3.3 The Rhetoric of Christian Nationalism**